Abhinavexists/MCP_Server/weather-tool-readme.md

-# MCP
+# Weather Tool MCP Client

-A Simple implementation of a command-line tool that provides access to US weather data through a client-server architecture using the Model Context Protocol (MCP) and Google's Gemini AI.
+A command-line tool that provides access to US weather data through a client-server architecture using the Model Context Protocol (MCP) and Google's Gemini AI.
-Built to practive and understand how MCP works.

 ## Overview